Personal Web Page of Martin Schulz

 Personal Information

-[PICTURE] Martin Schulz is an Associate Professor in the OBHR Division of the Sauder School of Business at the University of British Columbia, located in Vancouver, British Columbia, Canada, Planet Earth.
+[PICTURE] Martin Schulz is an Associate Professor at the University of British Columbia, located in Vancouver, British Columbia, Canada, Planet Earth.

 [PICTURE]